The Italian Dolomites Photography Workshop

 cost is |

-includes all food, lodging, cable car and park fees
+includes breakfast and dinner, lodging, cable car and park fees

 |All food, lodging, cable-cars, ski-lifts, park entrance fees for 6 days and 7 nights is

 Please note; For lodging, there is NO single supplement!
 Each student will have his or her own private room.
 If two students traveling together wish to share a room, take $200 off the price of the workshop each.
 Please let me know if this is the case when you sign up.